 Every platform serves its purpose, don’t be a master of all.
 Select the platforms that work best for your business.
 Don’t burden yourself by selecting all the platforms and not generating enough traction.

 Be consistent on the specific platforms and keep running Ad campaigns according to marketing goal.

 For example, if you have started a local organic store, run a local awareness campaign on Facebook to increase your reach.
-But if you have started an e-commerce website start working on your Blog, SEO, and social media presence.
+But if you have started an e-commerce website start working on your personal blog, SEO, and social media presence.
 RecurPost social media scheduler is amongst the top free Hootsuite alternatives that can help you schedule posts at right time.

 If you have introduced a new product in the market, make sure you create a strong brand identity and maintain content consistency across major social media platforms.
 This will create a buzz around your product.

 Introduce variation in your channels now and then to experiment with what can be your silver bullet of online marketing.

 Final Call: What is your Promotion Plan?

 Being a small business, you must have a promotional plan in place.
 Apart from marketing online, you can also try a few traditional yet creative ways to sell your product.